pablomilanese/kickstarter/README.md

 ## Overview of Project

 ### Background
-Louise, an up-and coming playwright, did a Kickstarter campaign for a play called Fever.
+Louise, an up-and-coming playwright, did a Kickstarter campaign for a play called Fever.
 Her campaign came close to its fundraising goal in a short amount of time.
 Louise wants to know how other campaigns fared in relation to hers in relation to their launch dates and their funding goals.
 We were provided with a datasheet that included fundraising information for various campaigns with similar endeavours.
 The datasheet included information such as launch date, country of origin, outcome, goal amount and amount pledged.

 ### Purpose